-Bulgogi is the most popular Korean Grilled BBQ Beef dish that is made from marinated thin slices of beef that’s traditionally grilled over open flame.
+Bulgogi is the most popular Korean Grilled BBQ Beef dish that is made from marinated thin slices of beef that’s traditionally grilled over an open flame.
 Flavors of sweet, salty and garlicky soy sauce with a hint of sesame oil has been my go-to family recipe for 27 years!!

 Bulgogi which literally means ‘fire meat’ is an amazing Korean BBQ grilled beef dish that will make anyone a fan of Korean food once you taste it.
 Actually, this is the very first recipe that I posted when I started my blog in 2010 and as I said in the title, I have been using this authentic recipe ever since and even longer – for 27 years which is how long I have been married. 😍

 So my Authentic Bulgogi recipe has truly stood the test of time.

 Bulgogi has origins dating back thousands of years to the kingdom of Goguryeo (고구려 37 BC – 668 AD) which was in the form of beef grilled on skewers.
-Later in 1800’s, with the introduction of metal grates, Koreans started to marinate thin cuts of beef and then grill on top of these gridirons.
-These were called Neobiahni Gui 너비아니 구이 which actually used thicker slices of beef than what is used today in Bulgogi.
+Later in the 1800’s, with the introduction of metal grates, Koreans started to marinate thin cuts of beef and then grill on top of these gridirons.
+These were called Neobiahni Gui 너비아니 구이 which actually used thicker slices of beef than what is used today.

 Wooraeok still exists today and has sister restaurants in Washington DC and New York.
 They still cook the beef on this type of pan and my dad used to add rice and cracked an egg to the juice that accumulated around the rim.
 And OH MY…you will get a wonderful juk there..
 I can still remember how good it tasted and I thought my dad was a genius!!